You Never Give Me Your Money – Funding the Energy Transition in the Global South

 c) Multilateral development banks (MDBs) are being tasked to use their resources and expertise to help make private sector investments less risky through due diligence work and by using their balance sheets to bear some of the risks.
 This combination of public–private financing is termed blended finance.

-India, during its G20 presidency in 2023, commissioned an expert report to advise on how to plug the gaps in SDG funding.
-It argued an annual increase of $260 billion in MDBs’ budgets could leverage in $500 billion extra private finance.
+The G20 grouping which includes Global North and South countries also calls on blended finance India, during its G20 presidency in 2023, commissioned an expert report to advise on how to plug the gaps in SDG funding.
+It argued an annual increase of $260 billion in MDBs’ budgets could leverage $500 billion extra private finance.
 Domestic capital markets would unlock $2 trillion of within-country funding.

-The climate COP process has convened a high-level expert group on climate finance to help deliver the Paris Agreement.vi This group makes similar arguments, arguing for a five-fold increase in concessional finance, loosening MDBs’ conservative approach to using their balance sheets to increase their lending, better use of domestic tax revenue by the Global South, and removal of harmful subsidies (many developing economies continue to subsidise fossil fuel production and consumption), receiving countries better organising a pipeline of investment projects with country level investment plans.
+….as do signatories to the climate change agreement The climate COP process has convened a high-level expert group on climate finance to help deliver the Paris Agreement.
+(COP IHLEG, 2023)vi This group reaches similar conclusions to the G20 group, arguing for a five-fold increase in concessional finance, the loosening of MDBs’ conservative approach to using their balance sheets to promote lending, a better use of domestic tax revenue by the Global South, and the removal of harmful subsidies (many developing economies continue to subsidise fossil fuel production and consumption), receiving countries to better organise their investment projects into a pipeline.
 Actions are also proposed to remedy some of the acute budget issues caused by the pandemic.

 There has been little increase in the volume of blended finance over the last five years.
 Convergence’s database on blended finance transactions contains details of 1,100 deals worth $216 billion over the past ten years.
-Its most recent climate finance report records 45 deals worth $5 billion in 2022, lower than recent years because global interest rate hikes have reduced investors’ already-small appetites to take a punt on EMDE.
+Exhibit 5 from its most recent climate finance report records 45 deals worth $6 billion in 2022, lower than recent years because global interest rate hikes have reduced investors’ already-small appetites to take a punt on THE GLOBAL SOUTH.
 Deal numbers rose in 2023 but still not to pre-pandemic levels.
 Worryingly, only $3.7 billion of the $10 billion was genuine private sector funds, the rest was MDBS charging commercial interest rates and using their balance sheets to lend to projects.
-Exhibit 5 is not a story of billions to trillions, but of billions to hundreds of millions.
+In 2023, only $3.72 billion of the $11.6 billion blended finance transactions were genuine private sector finance, a far cry from the trillions that need to be mobilised.
+The aggregate leverage rate was much less than 1.
+This is not a story of MDBs magically converting billions to trillions, but of billions to another billion.
+At the aggregate level concessional lending and development banks are the predominant provider of finance, not private finance, within blended finance deals.

 Source: Convergence database of blended finance deals